tsgates/arch-wiki-markdown/wiki/Arch_Terminology.md

 -   (optionally) extra files to make your life easier, such as a start/stop script

-Arch's package manager pacman can install, update and remove programs cleanly those packages.
+Arch's package manager pacman can install, update, and remove those packages.
 Using packages instead of compiling and installing programs yourself has various benefits:

 -   easily updatable: pacman will update existing packages as soon as updates are available